Karabiner 98k: Paratrooper variants

 Experimental versions of the Karabiner 98k intended for the German paratroopers that could be transported in shortened modes were produced.
 The standard Karabiner 98k was too long to be carried in a parachute drop.
 However, the German paratroopers made only limited combat drops after the 1941 Battle of Crete; there was therefore little need for these rifles.
 Specimens with folding stocks (Klappschaft) and with detachable barrels (Abnehmbarer Lauf) are known to have been produced at Mauser Oberndorf.

 G40k

 The G40k with a total length of 1000 mm and a barrel length of 490 mm and 3.2 kg weight was a shortened experimental version of the Karabiner 98k.
 The rear tangent sight of the G40k was graduated for s.S.
 Patrone cartridges from 100 m to 1000 m in 100 m increments.
 A batch of 82 G40k rifles was produced in 1941 at Mauser Oberndorf.

 Mauser KKW cadet rifle

-The Mauser KKW cadet rifle is a single shot, .22 caliber rifle that was introduced in 1938.
+The Mauser KKW (Klein Kaliber Wehrsportgewehr) cadet rifle is a single shot, .22 caliber rifle that was introduced in 1938.
 Its operation is virtually identical to the Karabiner 98k.
-These cadet rifles were used by all German military, paramilitary and police organizations, especially the Hitler Youth.
+These cadet rifles were used by all German military, paramilitary and police organizations, especially the Hitler Youth for basic firearms and marksmanship training.